sametcaka/SU2_wiki_images/Execution.md

 ### Finite Difference Gradient Calculation (finite_differences.py)

-The finite difference calculation script, finite_difference.py, is used to calculate the gradient of an objective function with respect to specified design variables using a finite difference method.
-This script calls SU2_CFD repeatedly, perturbing the input design variables and mesh using SU2_DEF, and stores the gradient values.
+The finite difference calculation script is used to calculate the gradient of an objective function with respect to specified design variables using a finite difference method.
+This script calls SU2_CFD repeatedly, perturbing the input design variables and mesh using SU2_DEF, stores the sensitivity values, and outputs the gradient upon exit.

 Usage: `$ python finite_differences.py [options]`